Robotic heart surgery

 - Tumor removal

 - Coronary artery bypass

-Our care team comprises physicians and health professionals from a variety of disciplines, using the latest robotic and imaging technology, to provide surgical therapies that are less painful and have shorter recovery time.
-The team is specially trained in robotic surgery and have board certification within the field, which means you are being cared for by specialists who have undergone rigorous testing.
+Our care team is composed of physicians and health professionals from a variety of disciplines using the latest robotic and imaging technology to provide surgical therapies that are less painful and require shorter recovery time.
+The team is specially trained in robotic surgery, which means you're being cared for by specialists who have undergone rigorous testing.

 During the procedure

-The following is the typical order of events that will most likely occur during robotic cardiac surgery:
+The following is what to expect during robotic cardiac surgery:

-- You will be placed under general anesthesia for the surgical procedure and a breathing tube will be placed.
+- You will be placed under general anesthesia with a breathing tube.